Want to use SQL in Python effortlessly? This step-by-step guide will show you how to:

-How to Use SQL with Python
+How to run SQL queries with Python effectively

 Also Read: Python MongoDB Tutorial

-Steps to Connect Python With SQL Database
+Steps to Connect Python with an SQL Database

 To connect Python with an SQL database, read and follow these steps carefully.
 They will guide you with what to do and help with any error you might face in between.

-Before picking on the package, first check if you already have it, mysql-connector-python
+Check if you already have mysql-connector-python installed.

 pip uninstall mysql-connector